susoDominguez/ROAD2H-hooks/hooks/copd-careplan-suggest.md

 | Metadata | Value
 | ---- | ----
-| specificationVersion | 1.2
+| specificationVersion | 2.1
 | hookVersion | 1.2
 | hookMaturity | [0 - Draft](../../specification/1.0/#hook-maturity-model)

 ## Workflow

-<mark>The `copd-treatment-suggest` hook fires when a practitioner has assessed the COPD case of the patient, assigning a GOLD COPD group (A, B, C, D) along with a selection of COPD medication treatments.
+<mark>The `copd-careplan-suggest` hook fires when a practitioner has assessed the COPD case of the patient, assigning a GOLD COPD group (A, B, C, D) along with a selection of COPD medication treatments.
 The CDS Service then provides a collection of personalised care plans based on GOLD COPD 2017 where each of which contains non-conflictive clinical recommendations taking into account practitioner/patient choices -GOLD COPD group and medications-,immunization, lifestyle -e.g., smoker status- and comorbidities present in the patient's record which could potentially interfere with the COPD treatment.</mark>

 ## Context